Our research is editorially independent but we may earn a commission for purchases made through our links.

 Great Divide Brewing was established over two decades ago in 1994 and has become an internationally acclaimed craft brewery.
-Just a few of its accolades include 18 Great American Beer Festival medals and five World Beer Cup awards.
 It sources the highest quality ingredients locally whenever possible and even hosts food trucks at its brewery each night.
 The brewery’s downtown Denver Barrel Bar offers 16 taps of seasonal and year-round beers in a modern space with an intimate feel – some of the more popular picks are the Yeti Imperial South with caramel and toffee notes, and the Colette Farmhouse Ale, a fruity and slightly tart beer with a dry finish that makes it refreshing yet complex.
-Free guided tours offering a behind the scenes look are available on a daily basis at the new facility in the River North Neighborhood, as well as the original brewery and Tap Room located in the heart of downtown Denver.
+Free guided tours offering a behind-the-scenes look are available on a daily basis at the new facility in the River North neighborhood, as well as the original brewery and Tap Room located in the heart of downtown Denver.

 Started in 1989, a time when the founder would deliver Fat Tire beer on his bike, today, New Belgium is considered one of the most respected and beloved breweries in the entire nation.
 While Fat Tire is still considered its flagship beer, the brewery is often coming up with new brews and outstanding seasonal lineups too.
-New Belgium focuses on taking the Colorado lifestyle and transposing it to a larger audience that not only produces excellent beer, but has an eco-friendly and community-friendly impact.
-It also has a recently revamped tap room, and what’s considered to be the best brewery tour in the area.
+New Belgium focuses on taking the Colorado lifestyle and transposing it to a larger audience that not only produces excellent beer but has an eco-friendly and community-friendly impact.
+It also has an inviting taproom, and what’s considered to be the best brewery tour in the area.
 Just be sure to book a spot ahead of time to avoid disappointment, and eat well beforehand as you’ll be sampling a lot of different beers.

 Dry Dock Brewing Company started as a tiny project in the back of the company’s sister homebrew supply store, The Brew Hut, in 2005.
-It was the first craft brewery in Aurora, and has grown to become the state’s largest brewery that only distributes in Colorado.
+It was the first craft brewery in Aurora and has grown to become the state’s largest brewery that only distributes in Colorado.
 Its biggest seller has been the Apricot Blonde, which requires some 25,000 pounds of apricot puree to make it each year and frequently earns medals in the Great American Beer Festival.
-The brewery and tap room features a large seating area along with tables and a fireplace, shuffleboard and other games.
+The brewery and taproom feature a large seating area along with tables and a fireplace, shuffleboard, and other games.
 There’s also a stack of menus for ordering food to be delivered and an attached home-brew shop where visitors can sip while shopping.

 Black Bottle Brewery is an upscale brewery/pub that opened in Fort Collins in 2012.
 Founder and brewmaster Sean Nook says he spent years home brewing before pulling a group together to make it a way of life.
 Today they’re brewing beer in their basement as well as offering a full food menu in the restaurant which features a wide selection of Black Bottle beers on tap, as well as a number of guest taps, specialty bottled beers and national favorites like New Belgium and Sierra Nevada, wines and meads.
 Top beers are the Friar Chuck, a German Kolsch which won the 2015 Great American Beer Festival Bronze Medal and the There Goes The Neighborhood, a Belgian Rye Saison.

-Breckenridge Brewery originally opened by ski bum Richard Squire more than a quarter-of-a-century ago off Main Street in downtown Breckenridge, the ski town that shares its name.
+Breckenridge Brewery was originally opened by ski bum Richard Squire more than a quarter of a century ago off Main Street in downtown Breckenridge, the ski town that shares its name.
 At the time, it was one of just three craft breweries in a state that would eventually become the epicenter of the craft movement.
-Today, it’s one of the country’s 50 largest breweries, and recently opened up a 12-acre campus in Littleton, just south of Denver, complete with a brewery, tap house and the Farm House Restaurant.
-It now has a total of five locations and ships to 32 states, but still manages to retain its integrity as one of the state’s most interesting producers.
-The Nitro Vanilla Porter, with its hints of caramel, coffee and chocolate is a must try.
+Today, it’s one of the country’s 50 largest breweries, and opened up a 12-acre campus in Littleton, just south of Denver, complete with a brewery, tap house and the Farm House Restaurant.
+It now has multiple locations and ships across the country, but still manages to retain its integrity as one of the state’s most interesting producers.
+The Nitro Vanilla Porter, with its hints of caramel, coffee, and chocolate is a must-try.
 The downtown Breckenridge brewpub is still a mainstay with its lively atmosphere, pub fare, and outstanding selection of beer.
-The Littleton facility offers 90-minute guided brewery and sampling tours five days a week, though you’ll need to book online in advance.
+The Littleton facility offers guided brewery and sampling tours, though you’ll need to book online in advance.